Tossan99/breed-chooser/README.md

 - __Landing page__

 - The landing introduce the user to the purpose of the website right away and have all information and features the user need to navigate the site.
+- This section immediately catches the user's attention with a few cute dog images and the interactive mouse hoovering.
+- This section is the hearth of the website and is used to navigate the information provided.

 - __Information Box Aside__

 - The information box suggests a few factors to consider when choosing what kind of breed to get.
 - It's dimensions and design is also consistent with some of the other pages to make navigating the different pages smoother.

+- __Active, Inactive, Family Friendly and Hypoallergenic__

+- These pages provide the user with the main information about the different dog breeds and also displays images of the breeds so the user can recognize them.

+- __Contact__

+- The contact page provides address, phone number, email and an interactive map that shows our location.

-- __Breeds Section__
+- __Sign Up__

-- The breed section immediately catches the user's attention with a few cute dog images and the interactive mouse hoovering
-- This section is the hearth of the website and is used to navigate the information provided.
+- The sign up page feutures a beautiful image of a dog on a field.

+- On this page the user can sign up for our newsletter and choose to recive it through Email, text message or both.

 - __Footer__